Whole Wheat Zucchini Bread

 - Bake at 350 for about 1 hour (loaf) or 20 minutes (muffins) or until the bread is set and a toothpick inserted in the middle comes out clean.
 Cool for 10 minutes in the pan before removing to a cooling rack to cool completely before cutting.
 Store in the refrigerator or freezer.

 I use glass & stoneware loaf pans, but if you are in the market for a new loaf pan, this Farberware nonstick 9×5″ loaf pan (Amazon) is a great deal.
-It’s less than $6, has a 4.8 (out of 5) star rating, and over 200 reviews.
+It’s usually less than $5, has a 4.7 (out of 5) star rating, and over 1,000 reviews.
 Check it out!

 This post may contain affiliate links.
 See the disclosure policy for more information.